The purpose of design is not just to make websites look nice; but to make websites that users want to use.

 Internet traffic grew world-wide by more than 1,000% between 2000 and 2018, a global growth rate of more than 15 per cent year-on-year.
 While usage in Europe and North America grew more than five times during this period, in Asia the growth rate was three times faster – and in Africa more than nine times faster.

 Websites and online digital platforms remain the largest proportion of this traffic.

 In fact, if you are a senior leader in almost any industry, in just about any country on Earth, the chances are you are regularly involved in the specification, commissioning or operation of websites.

-And if you operate at strategic level, you have probably been hired for your industry-specific, professional or functional skills – so it is also pretty unlikely that you are a specialist in this area.
+And you have probably been hired for your industry-specific, professional or functional skills – it is pretty unlikely that you are a specialist in web development too.